phnx-im/docs/src/spec/delivery_service.md

 * SenderId: LeafIndex

-#### Future work: More efficient group deletion

-It might be nice to just commit to a message that indicates deletion of the group.
-Alternatively, one could use a batch remove proposal as mentioned [here](delivery_service.md#future-work-batch-remove-proposals).

 ## DS-induced removals

 In some situations, the DS will mandate the removal of a given group user by adding a remove proposal to the group's [proposal store](delivery_service.md#proposal-store).
 Every time, a group state is EAR-decrypted during to process a request, the DS performs the following operations: